labstructbioinf/pLM-BLAST/README.md

 * [ Parameters ](#params-explanation)

 ## Installation
-For the local use, please use the requirements.txt file to create a new conda environment:
+For the local use, use the requirements.txt file to create a new conda environment:
 ```
 conda create --name <env> --file requirements.txt
 ```